fastify/fastify/docs/Hooks.md

   routeOptions.prefix
 })
 ```

+If you are authoring a plugin and you need to customize application routes, like modifying the options or adding new route hooks, this is the right place.

 <a name="on-register"></a>
 ### onRegister
 Triggered when a new plugin is registered and a new encapsulation context is created.
 The hook will be executed **before** the registered code.<br/>